 Who is eligible to receive these assets?

 Once an independent administrator is named, they are responsible for distributing the assets according to state law.
 Many times, the distribution required by the State will be much different than you would expect.

 If you are a surviving family member of an individual who passed away without a will, it is imperative you work with a skilled Montgomery County probate attorney today.
 Even with a will, probate laws can be complicated and confusing.
-Contact Dossey & Jones, PLLC today to schedule your first consultation.
+Contact Dossey & Jones, PLLC today to schedule your first no-obligation consultation.